 We have inverted the Bouguer gravity anomaly in the Utah State (Figure 1).
 The complete Bouguer gravity anomaly grid over the state of Utah was compiled by USGS using data from over 42,000 gravity stations.
 These data were extracted from the gravity data base maintained by the National Geophysical Data Center (from Department of Defense unclassified data) and augmented with data from the USGS and from several university theses and dissertations.
 Observed gravity relative to the IGSN-71 datum were reduced to the Bouguer anomaly using the 1967 gravity formula and a reduction density of 2.67 g/cc.
 Terrain corrections were calculated by USGS radially outward from each station to a distance of 167 km using a method developed by Plouff (USGS Open-file Report 77-535).
-The data were converted to a 1-km grid using minimum curvature techniques https://pubs.usgs.gov/of/1998/ofr-98-0761/utah boug.html.
+The data were converted to a 1-km grid using minimum curvature techniques.

 The inversion was conducted in two steps.
-On the first step, the Bouguer gravity anomaly was inverted for the depth-tobasement model using effective representation of the sediment-basement interface by surface Cauchy-type integrals, introduced by Zhdanov (1980, 1988).
-On the second step we ran the full rigorous inversion of the subset of Utah Bouguer gravity anomaly using the depth-tobasement model as a soft constraint in the inversion.
-The two-step inversion results provide one of the first 3D density distributions of the crustal model in Utah based on the Bouguer gravity anomaly data.
+On the first step, the Bouguer gravity anomaly was inverted for the depth-to-basement model using effective representation of the sediment-basement interface by surface Cauchy-type integrals, introduced by Zhdanov (1980, 1988).
+On the second step we ran the full rigorious inversion of the subset of Utah Bouguer gravity anomaly using the depth-to-basement model as a soft constraint in the inversion.
+The two-step inversion results provide one of the first 3D density distributions of the crustal model in Utah based on the Bouguer gravity anomaly data